Creative Writing - Basic Principles

 Developing your writing style

-To be a good creative writer, it’s not necessary to have a vivid imagination though that helps a lot.
+To be an excellent creative writer, it’s not necessary to have a vivid imagination though that helps a lot.
 Many great writers of the English Language weren’t particularly creative.
 Instead, they honed down their technique and style to garner interest in their stories.
 The most significant thing about creative writing is that it’s all yours (unless, of course, you decide to plagiarize, which would ultimately defeat the purpose).
 But to be a good creative writer, the most important thing is practice.

 There are four things to keep in mind while writing a story or play.
 These are:

 These are the essential things required to write a story, but the tackling of the concept is where many would-be writers lag behind.

 Developing one’s writing style takes time, patience, and constant practice.
 Attempting too much or writing to consciously may hamper your prose, not improve them.
 Here are a few ways you can improve your writing style and add color to your work.

 - Read: Reading can help improve your writing style immensely.
-There’s nothing wrong with being influenced by an individual author’s writing technique, in fact, you can even take a particular style a few steps further.
+There’s nothing wrong with being influenced by an individual author’s writing technique.
+You can even take a particular form a few steps further.

-- Write: Without constant writing practice you can’t expect you creative writing skills to improve.
-Constantly write , even if you think your work is awful.
+- Write: Without constant writing practice, you can’t expect your creative writing skills to improve.
+Regularly write, even if you think your work is awful.
 It’s not necessary to stick to one genre even; experiment and innovate.
 There is an excellent possibility you’ll latch on to your style soon enough.

 - Be natural: Use the language and words that come naturally to you.
 Opening a thesaurus and taking our difficult words will not make your writing better; in fact, it makes it pedantic and pretentious.